Mike Calvert: White City

 On 6 April the White City again came under attack.
 The Japanese shelled and bombed the block throughout the afternoon.
 Calvert recalled that the terrain combined with meticulous attention to detail in constructing the positions provided shelter, and that casualties were low.
 The only effective weapon the Japanese possessed was a 6-inch mortar, an old coastal defence piece they had laboriously dragged through the jungle to bombard the block.
 The mortar fired a bomb four and a half feet long that was in flight for more than 30 seconds.
 Calvert described the mortar as "the bane of our existence."
 Calvert spent the attack in a dugout, coordinating his troops' response via telephone.
 He reported that stiff resistance led by his friend Ian MacPherson prevented the Japanese from breaching the block.

-From 6 April through 11 April, Calvert wrote, "[t]he sequence of attack was the same practically every night and only varied in intensity."
+From 6 April through 11 April, Calvert wrote, "the sequence of attack was the same practically every night and only varied in intensity."
 Japanese infantry attacked after dark, invariably running into stiff resistance from emplaced machine guns, mines, barbed wire, booby traps, artillery, and sustained rifle fire.
 The Japanese brought forward two light tanks; these were quickly destroyed with 2-pounder anti-tank guns.
 Confident in the block's ability to withstand any attack, Calvert's only concern was his rapidly dwindling supply of ammunition.
 Machine gun ammunition was being used at a frantic pace.
 In all, some 700,000 rounds of Vickers machine gun ammunition were dropped into White City.
 Calvert requested that supply drops contain less food and more ammunition.

 Calvert led several counter-attacks against encircling Japanese forces in person.
 On 13 April he commanded a much larger attack involving most of the brigade.
 Despite the intervention of American P-51 Mustangs, the attack was a failure; Calvert was forced to order a retreat.
 He learned that Major Ian MacPherson, commander of the headquarters company of the 77th Brigade had been killed, his body left in the Japanese positions.
 Calvert said he "could not leave anyone like that without knowing for certain" before starting back to look for MacPherson.
 Only when the brigade major "heaved out his revolver, stuck it in my stomach and said, 'I'll shoot you if you don't go back.
 I was with him when he was killed'" did Calvert resume the retreat.